nayish/regex-workshop/README.md

 **Example:** `"^a[^0-9]c$"` matches `"abc", "a+c", "a|c", "axc", "aac", "a{c"` but doesn't match `"a0c", "a1c"...`.

-**(Moderate) Write a Regular Expression that only matches text that contain a sequence of `g`'s that has an even amount, but is not within a sequence of odd amount of `g`'s.
+**Step 8 Challenge: (Moderate) Write a Regular Expression that only matches text that contain a sequence of `g`'s that has an even amount, but is not within a sequence of odd amount of `g`'s.
 Clarification Example: `"ggg"` although it contains `gg` which is an even amount of `g`'s it is contained within a three `g` sequence so shouldn't match**

 > In the `Solution` file write your answer in the `answer8` variable and run step 8 tests.